-The hot days of summer are turning into the cooler days of fall.
-Working on your yard and garden can be a lot more enjoyable without heat.
+Summer is winding down and the cooler days of fall are right around the corner.
+There is still plenty of time to work in the garden this year before the weather gets too cold.
 And September is a great time to plant.
-Fall air is cooler, but the soil is still warm giving plants time to root and establish before winter.
+Fall air is cooler, but the soil is still warm giving plants time to root and establish before Winter.
 Read more on why Fall is for Planting.

 Check out these tips to keep your garden looking its best and prepare it for the Winter and next Spring.